benmanbenman/emoji-js/README.md

 More emoji

-Use an different symbol than a colon
+Use an different symbol to indicate an emoji